Email Scam Alert

 Useful flowchart to guide through process of reporting symptoms/positive test for COVID-19.

-Information on AB 685 CA employer requirements to notify employees of potential exposure to COVID-19 at worksite.
-Instructions on how to provide the notice and reporting requirements if an outbreak is should occur.
-Sample of written notice to provide employees.
+California employers are legally required to notify employees of potential exposure to COVID-19 at the worksite.
+Follow these instructions for providing the notice and complying with reporting requirements if an outbreak occurs.
+Included is a “notice of exposure” template.

 A practical guide for small-business employers